bowdoin-algorithms-s23/bowdoin-algorithms-s23.github.io/syllabus.md

 **Time Commitment:**
 This is a core CS class and will demand a significant time commitment.
 It is critical that you budget your time accordingly.
 You should expect to commit 10 hours a week to meet the expectations of the course, and  more to excel.
 The actual time you spend on the class will vary from week to week as some topics---esp towards the middle of the semester---will be harder and may take more hours.

 Some of you will put in more or less time than suggested.
 That is normal.
 If you find that you struggle with discrete math (e.g. logarithms, exponents, etc) you will need to allocate more time to grasp those concepts --- hang in there, you just need more practice.
-If you finish faster, you need to work on the challenge problems provided with each lab.
+If you finish faster, use the time to work on the challenge problems provided with each lab.

 **What you can expect from me:**

 My goal is to teach a class that's similar to algorithms classes at peer institutions.
-The  syllabus is packed and you will find the pace and the problems challenging.
+The  syllabus is packed and you will find the pace and the problems ocasionally challenging.
 Many of the problems in labs and assignments come from algorithms classes at other universities (such as Stanford, MIT, Berkeley, etc).
 Speaking of that, I am a big fan of and grateful for open resources, and this is the reason I keep this website on _github_ rather than behind Canvas.
 Some of you will go on to software engineering careers where  a strong algorithmic background is a must.
 Many of you will go through technical interviews which draw heavily from the content of this class.
 It is important to pack  many topics  in the syllabus and expose you to challenging new problems.
 Ultimately the goal of the class is to give you the tools so that  you can solve  new problems on your own.
 A strong algorithmic backgound will elevate your analytical and abstraction skills and will be a big advantage to your  career path, whatever it might be.

 My teaching style is to create a friendly, open atmosphere where everyone feels comfortable and motivated to learn.
 There are no stupid questions.
 Any question is a sign that you want to engage.
 Based on my experience, the most effective learning happens when YOU (the class) work well together.
 Open collaboration in the lab will be highly encouraged.
 Assignments are pair-optional, although everyone is highly encouraged to find a partner.
 To support everyone's learning at their own pace  I have created detailed lecture notes and an ample set of supporting study questions, practice problems and quizzes, many with solutions.
 Please help me make this class great by staying engaged and by giving me feedback (even if I don't ask for it)!
 Feedback is always welcome.